(A) Purpose

 terminated.

-general counsel will serve as the repository for all documents pertaining to a
+serve as the repository for all documents pertaining to a fitness for duty

-scholarship, and his/her service.
-For paragraph (D) of this rule (contributions
+curriculum, their scholarship, and their service.
+For paragraph (D) of this

-to the educational programs of the university), candidates should designate
+rule (contributions to the educational programs of the university), candidates

-pharmacy) or graduate programs (i.e., Ph.D., master's or graduate certificate)
+medicine or pharmacy) or graduate programs (i.e., Ph.D., master's or

-or another program.
-The dossier shall include the following:
+graduate certificate) or another program.
+The dossier shall include the

 (i) Full name.